 With the unusually high boost on the upper mid-range, it is pretty obvious that SSR is not going to be for all kinds of ears.
 If you are used to a thicker-sounding IEM, you’ll surely find them too shouty (went past borderline), thin and don’t have much body.
 I personally didn’t get too bothered much, but it does sound a bit too thin for my taste too, so if they lowered down a few dB, it will be much better.

 But since they are pretty laid back, they didn’t sound harsh even with that excessive boost.
 And in terms of the positioning, the vocal is definitely more forward than the instruments.

 The tonality here is not as bad as a few reviewers had stated.
 They are quite less accurate but they are still tolerable.
 The timbre, however, still surprisingly sounds natural.

 The treble on SSR is safe as usual.
 It has some nice shimmers to it but it’s still pretty smooth overall.
 Instruments like cymbals or high hats also still sound natural enough with a sufficient amount of air and crispness.
 I didn’t detect any harshness or fatiguing peaks on it.

 Soundstage and Imaging

-The size of soundstage is pretty in the average with the dominance on the width than the height.
+The size of the soundstage is pretty average with the dominance of the width over the height.
 The sense of depth is also a bit lacking, so layering is still a little flat and feels less 3D.
 But for instrument positioning, they are still very good considering the price is only $40.